freedomofpress/securedrop-docs/docs/admin/maintenance/ossec_alerts.rst

 is ossec@news-org.com, the SASL Username would be OSSEC and the SASL Domain would be news-org.com.

-After setting those values, ``securedrop-admin sdconfig`` will exit and return you to the command line.
+After setting those values, ``./securedrop-admin sdconfig`` will exit and return you to the command line.
 In most cases, you will then be ready to :ref:`proceed with the installation <Install SecureDrop Servers>`.

 The Postfix configuration enforces certificate verification, and